spatialos/gdk-for-unity/docs/api/core-index.md

 </tr>
 <tr>
 <td style="padding: 14px; border: none; width: 41ch"><a href="{{urlRoot}}/api/core/remove-at-end-of-tick-attribute">RemoveAtEndOfTickAttribute</a></td>
-<td style="padding: 14px; border: none;">Any component with this attribute will be removed from all entities by the CleanReactiveComponentSystem Can be added to components extending IComponentData or ISharedComponentData </td>
+<td style="padding: 14px; border: none;">Any component with this attribute will be removed from all entities by the CleanTemporaryComponentSystem Can be added to components extending IComponentData or ISharedComponentData </td>
 </tr>
 <tr>
 <td style="padding: 14px; border: none; width: 41ch"><a href="{{urlRoot}}/api/core/runtime-config-defaults">RuntimeConfigDefaults</a></td>